 Eat treats from delish food trucks and the Bakery Barn

 When it was time for a food break, Holland Ridge Farms had plenty of opportunities to sample delicious treats.
-With 30 different food trucks, you can try empanadas, Maine lobster, BBQ, Thai food, and even Dutch Poffertjes Stroopies, which looked and tasted amazing.
-For a list of all the trucks, the Food Vendor Calendar lets you know when to go to find a favorite.
+With up to 25 food trucks on the weekends and up to 6 during the week, you can try empanadas, Maine lobster, BBQ, Thai food, and even their famous Dutch Poffertjes Stroopies, which look and taste amazing.
 And don’t miss the delicious Bakery Barn featuring New Country Bakery from Point Pleasant with award-winning cookies, cakes, and tasty treats.
-Once you get your food, sit at a picnic table surrounded by tulips—there are several all over the property.
-New this year, you can picnic with your own food and drinks (non-alcoholic) Monday through Friday (weekdays only).
+Asbury Fresh will also be hosting farmers and makers during the weekends.
+Once you get your food, sit at a picnic table surrounded by tulips—several are all over the property.
+Going during the week?
+You can bring food and non-alcoholic beverages to picnic and admire the fields.

 Pick a bouquet (or two)